Arashomranpour/VoiceLLAVA/README.md

 Text and Image Processing: Combines image-to-text and speech-to-text for interaction using the LLava model.
 Text-to-Speech: Converts model-generated text back into audio using gTTS.
 Gradio Interface:
-The interface allows users to input audio and image files, interact with the model, and receive responses in both text and audio formats
+The interface allows users to input audio and image files, interact with the model, and receive responses in both text and audio formats.